Fun-ing: Applying a Playful and Embodied Pedagogical Approach to an Online Poetry Workshop in the Mobile Arts for Peace Project

 Fun, Arts-based education, Poetry, Online embodiment, Qualities of learning, Mediating artefactsAbstract

-This paper presents how a playful and embodied educational approach (fun-ing) (xxxx, 2023) was applied to an international online poetry workshop for young people to foreground qualities of learning experience, rather than outcomes alone.
+This paper presents how a playful and embodied pedagogical approach (fun-ing) (Huxley, 2023) was applied to an international online poetry workshop for young people, and in doing so, foregrounds qualities of learning experiences, rather than neo-liberal skills-based outcomes alone.
 The methodology of fun-ing is grounded in a reflexive and emplaced ethnographic approach (Pink, 2011), in which the performing body-mind is perceived as encountering its surroundings and the material elements (living/non-living).
-By applying the Six Guiding Principles of fun-ing (xxxx, 2023), to design and analyse an online poetry workshop, organised as part of the xxx AHRC-funded project, the paper shows that the principles, originally derived from a doctoral study, can be used in other non-formal learning contexts.
-The principles are a useful tool to support creative educationalists to shape joyful and novel learning experiences.
-Ultimately, the paper calls for further contextually specific adaptations of the fun-ing principles by educationalists, artists, and researchers alike.
+By applying the Six Guiding principles of fun-ing (Huxley, 2023), to the design and analysis of an online poetry workshop, organised as part of the Mobile Arts for Peace (MAP) AHRC-funded project, the paper shows that the principles, originally derived from a doctoral study, can be used in other non-formal learning contexts.
+A retrospective analysis of the workshop recording (Mosley Wetzel, 2017), via researcher-facilitator critical incidents (Tripp, 1993), shows that the principles support creative educationalists in shaping joyful and novel learning experiences.
+Ultimately, enabling learners to extend their understanding and felt learning capabilities of what they can do/achieve through the art form of poetry.
+The paper calls for further contextually specific adaptations of the fun-ing principles by educationalists, artists, and researchers alike.

 References